mikeAdamss/tidychef/_sources/extensibility.md

 Therefore, datachef has been consciously designed as a "very unlocked box" so to speak.

-- Want to load a new data format into datachef or acquire a known data format via a different mechanism (ftp rather than http say, or pulled from your own datastore) ?
+- Want to load a new data format into datachef?
+It's not that hard and its documented.
+- Want to acquire a known data format via a different mechanism (ftp rather than http say, or pulled from your own datastore) ?
 It's not that hard and its documented.
 - Want to create ad-hoc selection filters to support your specific use case?
 It's not that hard and its documented.
 - Want to extend selection classes with methods _that **you specifically** would benefit from_?
 It's not that hard and its documented.
 - Want to create custom validators suitable to your own use case and data domain?
 It's not that hard and its documented.